University Park 2025 Fall

 - Follow the signs to the Pollock Commons Building to officially check in for housing at the Pollock Commons Desk.
 To assist with traffic control, family members should remain with the vehicle while the student checks in.

 - During the check-in process, you will receive your room key and your building and Campus Meal Plan will be downloaded to your mobile id+ card.
-You will receive ONE temporary 20-minute parking pass that is valid to unload your belongings.
+You will receive ONE temporary 30-minute parking pass that is valid to unload your belongings.

 - Once you have finished unloading, please move your vehicle to the long-term parking at Beaver Stadium - Stadium West.
-Flip over unloading permit to display long-term parking permit.

 Vehicle Unloading Zones